artem94m/kingfisher/README.md

  - eq (trigger if a function name equals to specific text)
  - contains (trigger if a function name contains specific text)

-NOTE: You should specify full path to the function - with module name and sub-packets.
+**NOTE**: You should specify full path to the function - with module name and sub-packets.

 Example below trigger if os.system function is used in the code (probably command injection):
 ```